Nek5000/nekRS_doc/source/problem_setup/case.rst

 NekRS simulation requires a number of case definition files which are described in this page.
 An overview of these are presented in the image below.
-See also :ref:`file_extensions` for summarized tables.
+See also :ref:`file_extensions` for summarized tables of all *NekRS* files and their extensions.

 .. _fig:case_overview: